-Nonlocal models are essential for describing developing patterns in a variety of biological systems, especially when it comes to cell communication, cell adhesion, and bacterial aggregation.
-Cell adhesion models take into account distant adhesive forces, enabling cells to recognize and respond to the spatial distribution of adhesion molecules \cite{armstrong2006}.
-It can capture the collective behaviour of bacteria by addressing long-range interactions, such as quorum sensing, where bacterial cells communicate and coordinate their activities across longer distances \cite{miller2001}.
+Nonlocal models are essential for describing the development patterns in various biological systems, especially when it comes to cell communication, cell adhesion, and bacterial aggregation.
+Cell adhesion models take into account distant adhesive forces, enabling cells to recognize and respond to the spatial distribution of adhesion molecules \cite{armstrong2006, zhigun2024}.
+It can capture the collective behaviour of bacteria by addressing long-range interactions, such as quorum detection, where bacterial cells communicate and coordinate their activities over longer distances \cite{miller2001}.

 Nonlocal models derived from quantum confinement are intriguing in characterizing pattern generation at the nanoscale and have several applications in materials research, quantum mechanics, and device manufacturing.
-Quantum confinement is the phenomenon in which the electronic and optical characteristics of materials are significantly affected by their size, particularly when limited to dimensions equivalent to electrons' characteristic length scale \cite{otten2003}.
+Quantum confinement is the phenomenon in which the electronic and optical characteristics of materials are significantly affected by their size, particularly when limited to dimensions equivalent to the characteristic length scale of electrons \cite{otten2003}.
 The nonlocal models derived from quantum mechanics are frequently used to characterize the electrical and optical behaviour of quantum dots, nanowires, and other nanostructures \cite{michalek2015, taghipour2017}.
-The discrete energy levels and wave functions of confined electrons produce distinct patterns in their characteristics.
+The discrete energy levels and wave functions of the confined electrons produce distinct patterns in their characteristics.
 Quantum dot solar cells, light-emitting diodes, and quantum dot transistors are some of the uses \cite{schornbaum2015, kahmann2020}.
 Nonlocal models can assist in explaining the development of energy bands and electronic patterns in quantum dot arrays, which influence their optical and electrical characteristics \cite{freeney2022}.
 Furthermore, quantum confinement can cause nonlocal electron interactions and transport behaviours, affecting the operation of nanoelectronic devices such as sensors, catalysis, and quantum computing.

 An interesting perspective on the emergence of complex patterns in many physical and biological systems may be gained from nonlocal models that describe pattern development resulting from symmetry-breaking processes \cite{ishihara2018, denk2020}.
 Symmetry-breaking is a basic idea in which complex patterns are formed when a system changes from a symmetrical to an asymmetrical state.
 These occurrences, prompted by disturbances or outside factors, start to establish patterns.
 Fluid dynamics, chemical reactions, and biological processes are examples of systems where this may happen \cite{crawford1991, islas2005, li2010, tanzy2013, mcglinchey2022}.